We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - None of Serta’s products have been recalled within the past 3 years.

-Though the information above is accurate at the time of publication, keep in mind that it can change at any time based on new customer complaints or filed lawsuits.
+Keep in mind that business reputations can change at any time based on new customer complaints or filed lawsuits.
 It’s always a good idea to double-check this information before making your decision.

 A mattress is a significant purchase.
 Before you buy, you probably want to make sure the company will stand by its product and offer a good resolution if anything goes wrong with your purchase.